 - A discussion paper that (painfully) summarises our journey in eight pages for the time poor reader who wants to get an idea what we are talking about.

-An accompanying case study will be published soon, written by colleagues at Palladium, applying the thinking above to the DFID-funded programme “Northern Uganda: Transforming the Economy through Climate Smart Agribusiness – Market Development (NUTEC-MD)”.
+An accompanying case study was also published, written by colleagues at Palladium, applying the thinking above to the DFID-funded programme “Northern Uganda: Transforming the Economy through Climate Smart Agribusiness – Market Development (NUTEC-MD)”.